 2. Like-new Larrivee D-02 12-string – w/Larrivee HSC, $500 ($1,000 list)

 3. 1997 Martin 000M Mahogany 6 string w/ LR Baggs micro EQ and HSC. $650 ($1,300 list)

 Where the Creek Flows: Dedicated to PCFS members’ events.

-Tune into WXOU FM.
-To listen via live webstream go to: www.wxou.org.
+As long as we’re on the front porch, tune into WXOU FM.
+To listen via live webstream go to: www.wxou,org.
 Tuesdays between 5:00 and 7:30 pm for the best in contemporary folk music.

 To submit all your upcoming gigs and events, email the details to Jack, KT Editor, at firstname.lastname@example.org.
 To have your event in the KT I will need the info by the 15th.